 Eventually I have worked out how to pin (I believe that is the techie term) this page so it remains at the top of my list of entries.
-I have decided that the only way for me to keep any vague semblance of order here is to backdate the entries of my various trips to the relevant dates which may make them hard to find and so I am creating this page to assist you – hopefully!
-I shall keep you informed here of completed travelogues and those under construction.
-Please do read on.
+I have decided that the only way for me to keep any vague semblance of order is to backdate the entries of my various trips to the relevant dates which may make them hard to find and so I am creating this page to assist you – hopefully!
+I shall keep you informed below of completed travelogues and those under construction.
+Please do read on for the latest offerings.
 Continue reading “This is the place to start – a site log.”

 Despite the slight excess (I stress slight as it was in my terms) of the previous day I was up early as I had to vacate my room because this was to be the last day of my trip and I had an evening train booked back to London.
 I asked the young lady in the bar if it would be possible to leave my kit there rather than lug it around and she very kindly agreed to stow it for me.
 I should mention at this point whilst researching for this small series of blogs that I read, admittedly on the rather good Calderdale Tourist website in the interest of fair reporting, that people round here are very friendly and I cannot find any fault with that statement.
 Continue reading “Sadly, it is home time again.”